anyscale/templates/templates/endpoints_v2/README.md

 ```

-# Deploying on Anyscale Services
+# Deploying a production service

 To deploy an application with one model on an Anyscale Service you can run: